 At the conclusion of the separate sessions, it is up to the mediator whether to convene additional separate sessions or whether to bring the parties back together for another joint session.

 Are the mediation sessions confidential?

 Yes.
 At the beginning of the mediation, all parties in the room will be required to sign an “Agreement to Mediate,” as well as a “Confidentiality Agreement,” which states that everything discussed in the room is confidential.
-At the conclusion of each separate session, the mediator will also ask each party what they do not want to be shared with the other party.
 The mediator is bound by these requests of confidentiality.
 The “Agreement to Mediate” and “Confidentiality Agreement” also state that neither party can subpoena or depose the mediator in the event of future litigation.

 Are representatives permitted to attend the mediation?

 You are permitted to bring whomever you want to the mediation.
 You may bring a friend, a relative, or a legal representative.
 In the event you opt to bring retained counsel to the mediation, you shall so notify the FBI's Alternative Dispute Resolution Manager at least one week in advance of the scheduled date of the mediation.